SomeCristi/kanbany_api/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version\

-* System dependencies
+`2.5.1`

-* Configuration
+* Rails version\
+`6.0.2`

-* Database creation
+* Database\
+postgresql is used as the database for Active Record

-* Database initialization
+* Database creation\
+ To create the databse and run all the migraton run the following command: `rake db:create db:migrate`

-* How to run the test suite
+* Running the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+  To run all the tests simply run the `rspec spec`.
+  To run the rake task that verifies that all factories used in the tests are valid: `rake factory_bot:lint`